 - Scanline Rendering Technique

-When you need to reduce the time taken for rendering, scanline technique is your best option.
+When you need to reduce the time taken for rendering, the scanline technique is your best option.
 It provides real-time rendering based on a polygon by polygon basis in 3D modeling instead of rendering using pixel by pixel.
 With this technique, it is possible to achieve speeds of 60 frames per second (fps) when used together with pre-computed lighting.

 - Ray Tracing Rendering Technique

 Ray tracing is an easier way to render 3D modeling.
 It traces the natural light using precise “bounces” through either reflection or refraction of the materials in a 3D scene.
-It computes every color algorithmically and achieves the most photorealism than scanline.
+It computes every color algorithmically and achieves the most photorealism than the scanline.
 The only downside to Ray tracing technique is that it is annoyingly slow, much slower than scanline.

 - Ray Casting Rendering Technique